lupuleasa-core/Runeplus/README.md

 - Default Prayer plugin: Configured to show orb ticks and prayer under your healthbar
 - Item prices shown on hover
 - Boost information shown in minimal fashion near inventory
+- Key remaps: Press 1,2,3,4, and Tilde instead of F1,F2,F3,F4 and Escape
+- Use WASD to move camera, and you can zoom in further

 ---